rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 Shell(192.168.100.6) > dnf -y install postfix postfix-mysql
 ```

-When you install postfix, the following files need to be know:
+After installing Postfix, the following files need to be know:

 * **/etc/postfix/main.cf**.
 The main and most important configuration file
 * **/etc/postfix/master.cf**.
 Used to set runtime parameters for each component.
 In general, no changes are required, except when performance optimization is required.
 * **/etc/postfix/access**.
 Access control file for SMTP.
 * **/etc/postfix/transport**.
 Maps email addresses to relay hosts.

-These executable binaries need to know:
+You need to know these binary executable files:

 * /**usr/sbin/postalias**.
 Alias database generation instruction.
 After this command is executed, /etc/aliases.db is generated based on the /etc/aliases file
 * **/usr/sbin/postcat**.
 This command is used to view the mail content in the mail queue.